OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Static Analysis

-[Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
+-- TODO [Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
 Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
-If required, include a subsection about how to test with or without the original sources.]
+If required, include a subsection about how to test with or without the original sources.] --

-[Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>.]
+-- TODO [Confirm purpose of "Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>."] --

 ##### With Source Code

+-- TODO [Add content for "Testing File Integrity Checks" with source-code] --

 ##### Without Source Code

+-- TODO [Add content for "Testing File Integrity Checks" without source-code] --

 #### Dynamic Analysis

-[Describe how to test for this issue by running and interacting with the app.
-This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.]
+-- TODO [Describe how to test for this issue "Testing File Integrity Checks" by running and interacting with the app.
+This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.] --

 #### Remediation

-[Describe the best practices that developers should follow to prevent this issue.]
+-- TODO [Describe the best practices that developers should follow to prevent this issue "Testing File Integrity Checks".] --

 #### References